What are the most important things to know about efavirenz?

 - If you have any other medical conditions.

-- If you are using HIV and Birth Control infographic. -based birth control (such as pills, injections, implants, or vaginal rings).
-These forms of birth control may not be effective during treatment with efavirenz.
-Women who are able to become pregnant should use two effective forms of birth control during treatment and for 12 weeks after stopping treatment with efavirenz.
-A barrier form of birth control, such as a or contraceptive sponge, should always be used along with another type of birth control.
+- If you are using HIV and Birth Control infographic.-based birth control (such as injections, vaginal rings, implants, a contraceptive patch, or birth control pills).
+Efavirenz may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking efavirenz.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take, especially if you are taking Atripla or elbasvir / grazoprevir (brand name: Zepatier).
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Efavirenz may affect the way other medicines or products work, and other medicines or products may affect how efavirenz works.
 Taking efavirenz together with certain medicines or products may cause serious side effects.

 How should I take efavirenz?

-Efavirenz (brand name: Sustiva) comes in the following forms and strengths:
+Efavirenz comes in the following forms and strengths:

 - 600-mg tablets